OAGi/Score/docs/user_guide/index.rst

       1. Check the checkbox in front of one or more CCs that are deleted.

-      2. A trash icon with a “Purge” toolbox is displayed at the top-right corner of the page.
+      2. A trash icon with a "Purge" toolbox is displayed at the top-right corner of the page.

       3. Click this trash icon.